 2. Preparing the Material

-Wash the Fabric
+Pre-Wash the Fabric

-Cut the Pattern Pieces Out
+Cut Out the Pattern Pieces

-3. Preparing the Ribbing
+3. Preparing the Collar Ribbing for Your Shirt

-Cut A Length of Ribbing for the Collar
+Cut the Ribbing for the Collar

 Fold and Press the Ribbing